yishu-ji/yishu-ji.github.io/_pages/about.md

 <!-- 📢 I'm looking for PhD position in HCI/HAI/VIS starting in Fall 2024!-->

 ## Hello!
-My name is Yishu Ji.
+I'm Yishu Ji.
-I'm currently a first-year Ph.D. student in [Human-Centered Computing](https://www.cc.gatech.edu/degree-programs/phd-human-centered-computing) at [Georgia Tech](https://www.gatech.edu/), advised by [Prof. Cindy Xiong Bearfield](https://cyxiong.com/).
+I am currently a first-year Ph.D. student in [Human-Centered Computing](https://www.cc.gatech.edu/degree-programs/phd-human-centered-computing) at [Georgia Tech](https://www.gatech.edu/), advised by [Prof. Cindy Xiong Bearfield](https://cyxiong.com/).

 Prior to that, I obtained my bachelor's degree in the [Department of Industrial Engineering](https://www.ie.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/), where I was honored to collaborate with [Prof.Yukang Yan](https://yukangyan.info/) in [Pervasive HCI Lab](https://pi.cs.tsinghua.edu.cn/) to explore user's body-cognition in VR environment.
 I'm also fortunate to work with [Prof.Jeff Rzeszotarski](https://jeffrz.com) at [Cornell CIS](https://cis.cornell.edu/) on the application of LLMs on automatic data visualization as an exchange student & visiting researcher.